audioo/audioo/README.md

 Here is some information about me:

-- 🔭 I’m currently working on [GoSeek](https://github.com/audioo/goseek), an OSINT & OPSEC Multi-Tool.
+- ⚙️ I’m currently working on [GoSeek](https://github.com/audioo/goseek), an OSINT & OPSEC Multi-Tool.
-- 🌱 I’m currently learning Golang, began in the beginning of february, 2021.
+- 📝 I’m currently learning Golang, began in the beginning of february, 2021.
-- 📫 You can reach me via [Email](mailto:hyperaudio@protonmail.com)
+- 📧 You can reach me via [Email](mailto:hyperaudio@protonmail.com)
-- 😄 My pronouns are he/him.
+- 🌐 Visit my website for more information! [https://audioo.github.io](https://audioo.github.io)

 **Languages and Tools:**